Thinkei/ci-templates/README.md

-# CI-template
+# CI-templates
-Build it once and for all.
+Build it once and forever more!!